uyuni-project/uyuni-rfc/accepted/0000-caasp-registration.md

 The SSH details supplied by the user in the workflow will be used to bootstrap each reachable node of the cluster.
 We want to reuse as much code as possible: a call to `XmlRpcSystemHelper#bootstrap` will be issued for each node of the cluster.
 For the sake of simplicity and feature-wise, each node will be registered as a Salt minion and not as a salt-ssh minion.
 Scalability-wise:

-* From the field, it has been reported that a Kubernetes cluster should not be comprised of more than 100 clusters: managing 100 registrations at the same time should not constitute a performance problem for a healthy Uyuni/SUSE Manager.
+* From the field, it has been reported that a Kubernetes cluster should not be comprised of more than 100 nodes: managing 100 registrations at the same time should not constitute a performance problem for a healthy Uyuni/SUSE Manager.
 * Theoretically, a cluster [must not have more than 5000 nodes](https://cloud.google.com/solutions/scope-and-size-kubernetes-engine-clusters): the same considerations apply as per the above.

 # Drawbacks